thatrandomfrenchdude/Compute-Edge-AI-Overview-Workshop-111825/README.md

 ## Setup
 This process configures your development environment for the workshop by cloning samples and installing necessary dependencies.

-Run the correct setup script for your machine **from the root directory**:
+Run the correct setup script for your machine **from the repo root directory**:
 - For Windows:

     ```powershell